lostjarred/AntimatterChemistryTweaks/README.txt

 this is made just to be copied over the top of a instance of the modpack

-Add this at own risk, Don't bother Antimatter Chemistry developers with Bug once this is added
+Add this at own risk, Don't bother Antimatter Chemistry developers with Bugs once this is added

 ==Changes==
 - Added Dynmap